Section 04

 Where acquisitions cluster

-Top 15 clusters by total FY25 loan count.
-Column-normalized intensity — darker cells are the leader within that deal type.
-Restaurants dominate startups, Specialty Trades dominate existing-business loans and acquisitions.
-Miscellaneous Retail carries the amber marker for the 2022 NAICS reclass.
+The heatmap shows the top 15 clusters by total FY25 loan count, with intensity normalized within each column so that darker cells identify the leading cluster for that deal type.
+Restaurants lead startup lending, while Specialty Trades lead both existing-business loans and acquisitions.
+Miscellaneous Retail carries the amber marker noting the 2022 NAICS reclass.

 | Industry cluster | Acquisition | Startup | New Biz | Existing | Total |